 Taxes and fees included in the purchase price of a product or service, and for which we do not have a statutory reporting obligation, are not included in the summary data.
 If our foreign Group company has paid taxes to Finland, such taxes are presented in the figures for Finland and not in the corresponding figures for other countries.

-This tax footprint report is part of the sustainability reporting of Neste’s Annual Report.
+This tax footprint report is part of the sustainability reporting within Neste’s Annual Report.